What does a crankshaft do?

-The crankshaft runs inside the bottom end of the engine and converts the vertical movement of the pistons into horizontal rotational movement.
+An engine crankshaft runs inside the bottom end of a car's motor and converts the vertical movement of the pistons into horizontal rotational movement, which ultimately drives the wheels via the gearbox.

 The crankshaft is attached to the engine by large bearings at either end.
 It connects to the flywheel, and through that, the clutch.